-If you’re under suspicion for stalking, get the help of a qualified Gillette trial attorney right away.
+If you’re under suspicion for stalking in Campbell County, get the help of a qualified Gillette trial attorney right away.
 At Steven Titus & Associates, P.C., we understand how a misunderstanding, or being in the wrong place at the wrong time, can ruin your good name.
 Call (307) 257-7800 today to schedule a free consultation.

 Gillette is a small community, and news travels fast.
 Being accused of a crime, especially one with a social stigma like stalking, can make it extremely hard to live here.
 That’s why a strong defense is your best bet.
 Waiting and hoping that the legal system will work in your favor is asking for trouble.

 Stalking is legally defined in Wyoming as criminal behavior that involves following, surveilling, or communicating with a person with the intent to harass him or her.
 This is a broad, ambiguous definition, so what seems like innocent behavior to one person could be interpreted as harassment by someone else.

 The types of behavior that qualify as stalking include the unwanted following of a person; waiting for a person outside his or her residence, school, place of employment, or other location with the intent of confronting him or her; sending threatening or harassing letters, emails, voicemails, notes, or other messages; and vandalizing that person’s property.

 Wyoming courts have a hard time looking at just one action to determine whether or not it rises to the level of stalking, so they will normally look at the overall relationship between the accuser and the accused.
 This means your entire history with the accuser may be examined.
 You can be sure your accuser will be offering up every possible example of how your behavior has crossed the line, and you will need a capable legal team working on your behalf.

 Normally, stalking will be charged as a misdemeanor.
 The penalty for a first-time offense can include six months in jail and a $750 fine.